Key Numbers and Insights

 More formats: native posts in channels, integrations in bots, advertising in Mini Apps.

-The ability to work with any themes (not just channels).
+The ability to work with any topics (not just channels).

 Clear analytics without manual approvals.

-AdsGram is perfect for those who want to quickly test hypotheses, scale successful campaigns, and achieve controlled traffic without high risks.
+AdsGram is perfect for those looking to quickly test hypotheses, scale successful campaigns, and receive manageable traffic without high risks.

 Conclusion

-Targeted advertising on Telegram is an effective way to attract subscribers and customers if the right tool is chosen.
-The official Telegram Ads gives access to a vast audience, but requires a serious budget and strict adherence to rules.
-For most medium and small projects, ad networks like AdsGram become a more flexible solution, allowing campaigns to be launched faster, cheaper, and with a greater variety of formats.
+Targeted advertising on Telegram is an effective way to attract subscribers and customers if you choose the right tool.
+Official Telegram Ads provides access to a massive audience but requires serious budget and strict adherence to rules.
+For most medium and small projects, advertising networks like AdsGram become a more flexible solution, allowing you to launch campaigns faster, cheaper, and with a greater variety of formats.

-Regardless of your choice, remember: the success of advertising depends on the quality of your channel, engaging content, and precise targeting settings.
-Test different approaches, analyze outcomes, and scale what works.
+Regardless of your choice, remember: the success of advertising depends on the quality of your channel, engaging content, and precise targeting setup.
+Test different approaches, analyze the results, and scale what works.